vladimir-d/BoxView/README.md

 ### *Let me create autolayout constraints for you!*

 # BoxView
-BoxView is a container view that can layout own subviews.
+The BoxView is a container view that can layout own subviews.
 It is similar to UIStackView, but uses different approach: it allows to set inividual layout for each subview, rather than automatically distribute them.
-BoxView allows create complex dynamic layout in code with minimum efforts.
+It easy to create creating complex dynamic layout based on BoxViews in code with minimum efforts.
-It takes all constraints boilerplate on oneself, so your code became much shorter and readible.
+BoxView takes all constraints creation boilerplate on oneself, so code became much shorter and readible.
 It doesn't change views or existing constraints, it only creates specified group of constraints, so it doesn't conflict with anything.

 ## Features